Leveraging Human-Centered Design Thinking in India

 Goal: Engage parents and build a community to support children through new podcasts with Dost Education.

-In India, there are still over 160 million illiterate women and over 11 million of these are 15-24 years old.
+Background: In India, there are still over 160 million illiterate women; over 11 million of whom are between the ages of 15 and 24 years old.
 These women become mothers who are motivated to give their children better opportunities in education but often, these resource-constrained parents struggle the most.

-In partnership with Team4Tech, 10 corporate volunteers from Adobe will travel to New Delhi in April of 2020 to work with Dost Education.
-During the project, Dost hopes to leverage the skillset of the Adobe volunteers to design a process to create engaging, relevant, and targeted phonecast content to support the parents in their community as well as use human-centered design thinking to update the onboarding and outreach process of Dost Parent Champions.
-With Team4Tech’s support, they hope to reach 200K families in 2020 and approximately 400K pre-primary learners.
+Project: In partnership with Team4Tech, 8 corporate volunteers from Adobe virtually supported Dost Education.
+During the project, Dost leveraged the skillset of the Adobe volunteers and designed a process to create engaging, relevant, and targeted phonecast content to support their parents and create a greater sense of community.
+They used human-centered design thinking and updated the onboarding and outreach process of the Dost Parent Champions, especially as Dost moved toward a completely virtual model.
+With Team4Tech’s support, they reached over 30K families and approximately 60K pre-primary learners.